Rosazea: Was hinter der chronischen Rötung steckt

 Irritation of the eyes and eyelids, burning, increased light sensitivity.
 This pattern often accompanies other manifestations but is often recognized late.

 Certain stimuli can temporarily increase skin reactivity.
-Which triggers are relevant is highly individual.
-Experience shows that the following are most commonly observed – a personal trigger diary over several weeks can help to understand one's own pattern.
+Which triggers are relevant is very individual.
+Experience shows that the following are most frequently observed – a personal trigger diary over a few weeks can help to understand one's own pattern.

-Sunlight (UVA & UVB) Heat & Hot Water Physical Exertion Alcohol (esp.
-Red Wine) Spicy Foods Cold Wind Emotional Stress Fragrances Alcohol denat. in skincare Highly Concentrated Acids Mechanical Peels Menthol & Camphor
+Sunlight (UVA & UVB) Heat & Hot Water Physical Exertion Alcohol (especially red wine) Spicy Foods Cold Wind Emotional Stress Fragrances Alcohol denat. in skincare High-dose Acids Mechanical Exfoliants Menthol & Camphor

 Practical Observation

-UV radiation is considered by research to be the most consistently documented trigger.
-Daily sun protection – even on cloudy days – is therefore often cited as the first measure for calming the skin.
+UV radiation is considered by researchers to be the most consistently documented trigger.
+Daily sun protection – even on cloudy days – is therefore often cited as the first measure for skin calming.

 What can support & burden the skin

-For reactive skin, generally speaking: less is more.
+For reactive skin, less is generally more.
 A reduced, consistent routine with well-tolerated ingredients is often perceived as more pleasant than an extensive one.
-The following overview summarizes which ingredients are frequently rated positively or negatively in the context of reactive skin.
+The following overview summarizes which ingredients are frequently evaluated positively or negatively in the context of reactive skin.

 Often perceived as supportive